Notable Alumni //

-The caption for the image at left reads, "Weather Vane.
+The caption for the image above reads, "Weather Vane.
 Designed by Carl A. Dubs, and executed by Samuel Yellin, pupils of the school."
 Source: School of Industrial Art of the Pennsylvania Museum.
 Circular of the School of Applied Art, 30th season, 1906-07, page

 Stanley L. Zbytniewski - see Reckless